SmingHub/Sming/Sming/Arch/Esp8266/Components/gdbstub/README.rst

 unable to use it directly.
 Therefore, the default port for ``Serial`` is changed to ``UART2``.

-UART2 is a ‘virtual’ serial port to enable serial communications to work correctly when GDB-enabled.
+UART2 is a 'virtual' serial port to enable serial communications to work correctly when GDB-enabled.
 Read/write calls and serial callbacks are handled via gdbstub.
 Baud rate changes affect UART0 directly.